Setup Your Domain to Build in High Fidelity

 - Install High Fidelity

-If you don’t have High Fidelity on your system, download and install the software using
+If you don’t have High Fidelity on your system, download and install the software using these instructions.

 - Check if your server is running your domain.